Workshop and Tour

 To get the most from your photo tour you should have a good working knowledge of your own camera, its lenses, accessories, and your tripod.

 Please bring a laptop computer with a card reader for the classroom portion of the workshop.
 It would be best to have Adobe Lightroom software installed.
 We will also spend a small amount of time with Adobe Photoshop if you want to have this installed as well to follow along.
-I also occasionally use the Nik Collection software plugin package as well which has some neat premade filters you can modify.
+I also occasionally use the Nik Collection and/or Topaz software plugin packages as well which have some neat premade filters you can modify and Denoise capabilities.

 I have the Adobe Creative Cloud with the Lightroom/Photoshop package for $9.99 a month.